stefficolao/US-airbornestrikes-Somalia/README.md

 | `DPH Claim?`                         | Whether there is a claim that a target was a direct participant in hostilities                           |
 | `URL`                                | Link to Airwars page on each airborne strike (pulled August 2022)                                           |

-Thank you to Michael Everett for advice and assistance with the code and visualizations.
+My greatest appreciation to Ahilan Arulanantham for his brilliant guidance throughout the writing and research of this Comment.
+Thank you also to Kate Mackintosh for her excellent suggestions and supervision for an earlier version of this Comment.
+Thank you to Michael Everett for advice and assistance with the code and visualizations, and to the JILFA team for its thoughtful edits and help with publication.